Ken Paff: Building Teamster reform

-From rank-and-filer to TDU national organizer
+Expansion of TDU

 Paff and the reformers continued to build their organization.
 As members saw how TDU was consistently standing up to the Teamster officialdom, TDU began to grow.
 By 1978, the movement was too big to run on a purely volunteer basis, and the TDU Steering Committee voted to hire Paff as its full-time National Organizer.
 Paff decided to leave his job at Preston, take a very large pay cut, and take the position, which he holds to this day.
 At that point, TDU also moved its headquarters from Cleveland to Detroit, which brought Paff to the Motor City.

 As TDU's National Organizer, Paff has been a central force behind TDU's many accomplishments in the years since its founding, including defeating concessionary agreements such as the notorious freight "relief rider" that Presser attempted to foist on the membership in 1983, overturning the so-called "two-thirds" rule, which allowed contracts to be ratified with as little as one-third of the membership voting to approve, protecting Teamster members' pensions, and helping countless numbers of rank and file Teamsters learn their rights, run campaigns to reform their local union bylaws, run for shop steward, and win office to reform their locals.